 Self-Awareness and the Ethical Life

-If we accept Ranks views on freedom, the unconscious, and the will, then to live a responsible life is to live a life committed to self-awareness.
+If we accept Rank’s views on freedom, the unconscious, and the will, then to live a responsible life is to live a life committed to self-awareness.
 If the choice made is to merely be a product of our biology, our unconscious, and our environment; then the choice has been made to live an inauthentic and irresponsible life.
 This commitment is not always an easy one, but, again, the rewards can be great.

 The inauthentic and unaware life limits a person in so many ways.
 First, it limits a person’s ability to live an ethical life.
 Second, it limits the potential for authenticity.
 A third loss, which is necessarily connected to the second loss, is that we are limited in our ability for intimacy and relational satisfaction.
 It is only through knowing ourselves that we can be authentically in relationship with others.
-However, the ironic paradox remains that the only way we can come to know ourselves is through relationship with others.
+However, the ironic paradox remains that the only way we can come to know ourselves is through relationships with others.

-In returning to the discussion of ethics, it can be seen that this is profoundly different approach to ethics than the one typically embraced by American society.
+In returning to the discussion of ethics, it can be seen that this is a profoundly different approach to ethics than the one typically embraced by American society.
 A close look at America’s value system reveals that it typically is based on a) conformity to rules and ethics codes, b) what benefits the individual or their family the most, or c) what is more financially beneficial for the individual.

 I would maintain that an existential approach to ethics must be counterculture in American society.
 As existential thought tends to be anti-structural, it will focus on broader principles instead of rules.
 These principles may be derived from a religious or spiritual system, but not necessarily so.
-They would embrace a respect for human existence, but also the broader environmental and natural systems (nature) of which human existence is a part.
-Love, compassion, and a commitment to social justice (not in the punitive or avenging sense, but rather in seeking to change the evils of society) are the principles which are foundational to existential theory.
-While many individual principles may also be a part of different peoples’ values system, I would maintain that these principles are essential to an existential ethics.
+They would embrace respect for human existence, but also the broader environmental and natural systems (nature) of which human existence is a part.
+Love, compassion, and a commitment to social justice (not in the punitive or avenging sense, but rather in seeking to change the evils of society) are the principles that are foundational to existential theory.
+While many individual principles may also be a part of different peoples’ values system, I would maintain that these principles are essential to existential ethics.

-Self awareness is needed to live in accordance with these principles.
-However, the lack of self awareness is not an acceptable excuse for a person’s behavior.
+Self-awareness is needed to live in accordance with these principles.
+However, the lack of self-awareness is not an acceptable excuse for a person’s behavior.

 Freedom & Responsibility in Therapy